awsdocs/aws-ruby-developer-guide/doc_source/repl.rst

     gem install pry

-To use :code:`aws.rb`, you invoke it in a console window using one of the following two command lines.
+To use :code:`aws-v3.rb`, you invoke it in a console window using one of the following two command lines.

 .. code-block:: none

-    aws.rb
+    aws-v3.rb
-    aws.rb -v
+    aws-v3.rb -v

 The second command line invokes the REPL with extensive HTTP wire logging, which provides information about the communication between the |sdk-ruby| and AWS.
 Use this command line with